 by Joanna Barsh and Johanne Lavoie, McKinsey

-This article sets out five simple exercises can help you recognise, and start to shift, the mindsets that limit your potential as a leader or manager.
+This article sets out five simple exercises can help you recognise, and start to shift what limits your potential as a leader or manager.

 When we think of leadership, we often focus on the what: external characteristics, practices, behaviour, and actions that exemplary leaders demonstrate as they take on complex and unprecedented challenges.
 While this line of thinking is a great place to start, we won’t reach our potential as leaders by looking only at what is visible.
 We need to see what’s underneath to understand how remarkable leaders lead—and that begins with mindsets.